Brace yourself, brothers and sisters.

 For what you are about to witness will (or should) forever change your perspective on bumping uglies with strange people.
 If you don’t know them well enough to be able to ask for STD test results, they’re strange.

-However, before you go and meet that sweet boy or sweet girl, better find out their status.
+But before you go and meet that sweet boy or sweet girl, better find out their status.
 Ask to see the results, even.
 Some people have horrible STDs.
-Our ancestors call unwanted and unexpected ‘gifts’ like that ‘double wahala’.
+Our ancestors call unwanted and unexpected ‘gifts’ like that ‘double wahala.’
 Be advised.

-First off, sexually transmitted diseases (STDs) are a bitch!
+First off, sexually transmitted diseases (STDs) are the literal worst.

 STDs are infections/diseases caused by having sexual contact with infected people either through oral, anal or/& vaginal intercourse.
 Most STDs show no symptoms and may last for years which is additionally scary.
 By the time it shows symptoms, a great deal of damage could have been done.